How Can I fix the Melasma On My Face?

-Understanding skin biology and Melasma
+Understanding Skin Biology and Melasma

 There are two main layers of skin which are the epidermis (surface) and dermis (deeper).
-The deepest layer of the is called basal cell layer.
+In between is a layer of cells regulating the growth and the health of the skin and it is called basement membrane or basal cell layer.
 It continuously dividing to produce hydrated new skin cells (millions daily).
 The top layer of epidermis is called stratum corneum or “horny layer”.
 This is the part of layer that we can see from the outside through our naked eyes.
 These cells are dead, contain a lot of keratin, being arranged in overlapping layers that gives out a tough waterproof character to the skin’s surface.
 Dead skin cells are shed daily as the new cells are formed to make it balance.
 As we are exposed to sunlight, the darker the colour of our skin.
-The dermis (deeper) contains amount of fat and collagen to bring elasticity and strength to the skin.
-An individual with darker skin complexion are prone to have melasma on the area of their face.
-The effect is brown patches or gray patches to appear.
-This is how the biology of the skin related to melasma.
+This is due to the pigment cells (melanocytes) in the epidermal layer near the basement membrane being stimulated to protect the skin.

 How can facial melasma be treated?